gachon-CCLab/gachon-CCLab.github.io/docs/Mobile.md

 Step 5.

-Test the FlowerFlutter with custom models and datasets, comparing the performance with Flower Android and Flower IoS
+Test the FedOps Flutter with custom models and datasets, comparing the performance with Flower Android and Flower IoS

 Step 6.